dgra-cam/dgra-website/content/blog/2025-08-04-national-play-day/index.md

 The event will also include a toy swap, where children can bring a toy to give away, and take another toy in exchange.

+Note that to ensure a better and safer play session, **the section of Galton Road in front of the Community Rooms will be closed to traffic for the duration of the event**.

 Please keep in mind that all children attending must always be under the supervision of a responsible adult.